HomeConstruction & MaterialsSquare Footage Calculator

 Using one measurement for an irregular room

-A room that is wider at one end than the other is not a rectangle.
-Use L-shape mode and break it into two sections, or take multiple measurements and average them.
+A room that is wider at one end is not a true rectangle.
+Use L-shape mode, break it into two sections, or take multiple measurements and use the smaller dimension to avoid over-ordering.

 Mixing measurement units mid-project

-If your architectural drawings are in meters but your tape measure is in feet, always convert everything to one unit before entering.
-Mixing produces compounding errors.
+If architectural drawings are in meters but your tape measure is in feet, convert everything to one unit before entering.
+Mixing units creates compounding errors across material orders.

 Frequently Asked Questions